xformation/dxbook/architecture.md

 Notes --

 This is overall system architecture .
-The architecture attempts to ensure scalability across every layer \( infra / app\) to ensure horizontal scalability everywhere.This is the master architecture to write a higly scaleout application, it talks about appliaction services , compute and network platform.
+The architecture attempts to ensure scalability across every layer \( infrastructure / application services) to ensure horizontal scalability everywhere.This is the master architecture to write a higly scaleout application, it talks about appliaction services , compute and network platform.

 # Section 1--